Guitar Rock (Canada)

 Mike Walsh: Favorite cable sports= ESPN ( Watch about 20 minutes at dinner time, 10pm at night )

 Favorite news= Fox News with Bill O'Reilly being the winner, ( I catch the reruns at 3am while practicing sometimes )

 Favorite comedy= Dave Chapelle show ( seen it twice but it's funny as hell )

 Favorite cartoon= South Park ( Have seen probably 5 to 10 shows total, but they are better than the Simpsons )

 9.Play sports or Video games?

 Tom Hess: I don't do either.
-I loved both as a kid, but I just don't have
+I loved both as a kid, but I just don't have time now.

 Mike Walsh: I love baseball and sometimes get out to play basketball and tennis.
 I love video games, but that's why I do not play them.
 I would be stuck sitting in front of the TV for hours if I had a system.
 If someone is playing and I am around, I make sure to get in a game.

 Tom Hess: Thanks to guitarrock.ca and also thanks to all the fans that did, and continue to, support us.